paulotesta/crypto_quotes/README.md

 python3 cryptoCSV.py
 ```

-After this command a CSV file will be created together with the first line of data and one new line with the current asset values will be generated every whole hour until the program is terminated.
+After this command either a CSV file will be created together with the first line of data and one new line with the current asset values will be generated every whole hour until the program is terminated or a SQL table will be creaded and updated in the same way.